dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 |"connectionStrings:mysql"| `"your mysql connection string"`  |

-If the `multiValued` setting set to `false`, invoking a `GET` request on the key `connectionStrings` will result in a 500 HTTP response and an error message.
+If the `multiValued` setting set to true, invoking a `GET` request on the key `connectionStrings` results in a 500 HTTP response and an error message.
 For example:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/local-secret-store/connectionStrings